alecsiuh/alecsiuh/README.md

 - 💞️ I’m looking to collaborate on projects that involve artificial intelligence like LLMs.
 - 📫 You can reach me on my LinkedIn or email listed down below.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm interested in fashion and DJing.
+- 🖋️ Articles: Check out my Medium articles https://medium.com/@alexia.csmr

 ## Skills and tools
 ### Languages